apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 + Oakland University (uPortal Booster)
 + Brigham Young University (uPortal Friend)

-Thusfar the project's strategy has been to avoid spending these funds in ad-hoc ways, preferring to accumulate a stabilizing asset balance and work towards a level of recurring revenue that will enable a sustainable application of funds.
+Thusfar the project has avoided spending these funds in ad-hoc ways, preferring to accumulate a stabilizing asset balance and work towards a level of recurring revenue that will enable a sustainable application of funds.

-In the year to come, the project hopes to reach a threshold level of recurring revenue to afford funding a full-time Foundation position charged with driving down barriers to adoption and participation and improving the institutional return-on-investment
+In the year to come, the project hopes to reach a threshold of recurring revenue to afford funding a full-time Foundation position charged with driving down barriers to adoption and participation and improving the institutional return-on-investment